 When it comes to the digital arena and good marketing practices in general, the best of the business will usually tell you that marketing isn't that difficult at all.
 All you have to do is keep up with the trends and constantly experiment.

 However, if you’ve spent any time actually trying to tell something online, you probably know by now that sometimes, digital marketing is more like rocket science than a casual walk in the park.
 Setting up a digital powerhouse that converts, sells, and spreads the word about your brand is a complex and intricate process with several key factors to keep in mind.

-One of those is defining your target audience and your target market.
+One of those is how to define your target market and your target audience.
 Do you know your target audience and market?
 Chances are, if you don’t know the answers to these questions right off the bat, you might not be playing the digital game to your fullest potential.

 Even worse, if you’ve answered “everyone” or “a large group of people” you might be even facing more serious problems than you’d previously thought.

 Why?
 Well, the problem with the digital world is, if you want to target everyone, chances are, you will end up targeting no one.

 Now, you might be thinking about some of the big dogs like Amazon or Alibaba.
 They virtually target and sell to everyone, right?
 Well, right.

 Let’s see the case of Amazon.
 They started out selling only books, exclusively online from 1994 to 1998.
 That sounds like a very specific audience in our book, even today, more than two decades later.
 So, to put it into another perspective, Amazon started with a specific target market, and the online giant only started to grow exponentially after Bezos managed to establish a successful company that runs smoothly.
 And that strategy earned Amazon the right – again, after more than two decades later – to target more or less everybody with an internet connection.

 So, do you see now where we’re getting at?

 In this post, we will strive to give you a better idea of just how important it is to define your target market and audience and enable your own business to make it big in the digital realm.